I Want to Break Free: Distribution

-Reception
+Critical reception

-Cash Box said that the refrain is "catchy".
-Smash Hits said, "After the masterly pop production of "Radio Ga Ga" comes a big, fat dud: an unfinished song (loosely borrowed from Shirley Bassey's ancient hit "What Now My Love", an absurd guitar solo and half-hearted performances from all bar Freddie."
+Upon its release, Paddy McAloon of Prefab Sprout, as guest reviewer for Record Mirror, predicted that "I Want to Break Free" would be a hit and considered Queen to be "trying to reach for 'Every Breath You Take' type of territory" with the "kind of song that's supposed to be very simple and will appeal to everyone".
+Dante Bonutto, writing for Kerrang!, noted how the "gently swaying, stealthily advancing, airplayable single" was "yet another keyboards-based offering" from Queen and one with "not too much in the way of balls".
+Tom Hibbert of Smash Hits was critical in his review, writing, "After the masterly pop construction of 'Radio Ga Ga' comes a big, fat dud: an unfinished song (loosely borrowed from Shirley Bassey's ancient hit 'What Now My Love'), an absurd guitar solo and half-hearted performances from all bar Freddie."
+Debbi Voller of Number One was also negative, describing it as "ridiculously inferior" and added that it has "none of the strength" of "Radio Ga Ga'".

+In the US, Cash Box commented on the song's "catchy refrain", an "R&B tempo that gives it a back beat of extra zing" and Mercury's "scorching vocals".
+They concluded that it was a "strong follow-up" to "Radio Ga Ga" with "all the elements of a Queen smash single".
+Billboard stated, "A Latin rhythm base and Mercury's passionate singing give this ambivalent love song its raw emotional appeal."

 Chart performance

 The single was received very positively over most of the world except for North America.
 In April 1984, it became number three in the United Kingdom, and was within the top 10 in many European and Latin American countries, but only peaked at number 45 on the US charts.
-The single was certified platinum in the UK.
+The single was certified double platinum in the UK.
 MTV and some other US stations' minimal airing of the video played a role in the low US ranking.
 The video was included in 1991 on VH1's My Generation two-part episode devoted to Queen hosted by guitarist Brian May.
-According to May in an interview about Queen's Greatest Hits, whereas the video was understood and taken as a joke in the UK, the US audience failed to see the soap-opera connection.
+According to May in an interview about Queen's Greatest Hits, whereas the video was understood and taken as a joke in the UK, the US audience failed to see the soap-opera connection and might have interpreted the video as an open declaration of transvestism and Mercury's bisexuality.
 According to Taylor, MTV "was a very narrow-minded station then.
 It just seemed to be all fucking Whitesnake".
 "It was a measure of the...thinking, MTV, that they...thought it was disgraceful, and didn't show it, and banned it".

 In some other countries, such as South Africa and in South America, the song was highly praised because it was seen as an anthem of the fight against oppression, whereas the reaction to the video was mixed.